 Influenza raises risk of cardiac complications

 As physicians, we worry a little more about patients with heart disease during the winter months, as catching the flu may raise the risk for cardiac complications.
 There are a number of potential explanations for this.
-The flu can increase stress level, which in turn will increase heart rate and blood pressure.
+The flu can increase the stress level, which in turn will increase heart rate and blood pressure.
 This puts a strain on the heart and can make an already unhealthy heart vulnerable.
-The flu also excites the immune system, and there is speculation that this can predispose clots to form and plaques to rupture in the vessels supplying blood to the heart.
+The flu also excites the immune system, and there is speculation that this can predispose clots to form and plaques to rupture in the vessels that supply blood to the heart.
 This, in turn, can result in a heart attack.
-Because flu-like symptoms, such as fatigue, shortness of breath, nausea and sweats can also be warning signs of heart disease, it’s important to be sure of what is actually causing the symptoms.
+Because flulike symptoms, such as fatigue, shortness of breath, nausea and sweats can also be warning signs of heart disease, it's important to be sure of what is actually causing the symptoms.